cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

 ```

 Modify the above commands, as appropriate,
-if you're using the M1 version
+if you're using the M1 or the M2 version
 of the gcloud CLI.

 ### Initializing the gcloud CLI